Exercises to try with your students

 Limitations

-• AI chatbots may be trained on a large amount of data and can provide accurate translations in many situations, however, these tools are not perfect and may produce errors or misunderstand the context of the text being translated.
+• Some tools may be trained on a large amount of data and can provide accurate translations in many situations; however, these tools are not perfect and may produce errors or misunderstand the context of the text being translated.

-• AI chatbots may not be to always capture cultural nuances and expressions specific to a particular language.
-For example, AI chatbots may not be able to interpret slangs in some languages.
+• Gen AI tools may not always capture cultural nuances and expressions specific to a particular language.
+For example, AI chatbots may struggle to interpret slang in specific languages.

 6. Defining complex concepts

-Identify the complex term/concept that you need help with.
-This could be term, theory, principle, or any other concept that you are struggling to understand.
-You can ask the Chatbot by saying “Can you help me define a complex concept”.
-You should be as specific as possible when asking your questions and provide any relevant information.
+Identify the complex term or concept that you need help with.
+This could be a term, theory, principle, or any other concept that you are struggling to understand.
+Ask Copilot, “Can you help me define a complex concept?”.
+Students should be as specific as possible when asking their questions and provide any relevant information.

 • For course materials: ChatGPT can be used to get a general and better understanding of key terms of a topic before and after it is covered in class.